 Because state and tribal fisheries management and implementation are closely intertwined, including hatchery policies and practices, it is important that clear, open, and comprehensive communication occur between parties.

 Since the commencement of the hatchery policy review, a series of meetings have been held between policy level representatives from tribal governments, Commission representatives, and Department staff.

-The input has helped frame potential timeframes and process to complete the Commission Policy review, adopt any appropriate revisions to Policy C-3619.
-Importantly, the most current draft of an updated Policy includes a provision to begin work toward establishing a joint-State-Tribal Hatchery Policy in geographic areas of Tribal Co-Management as soon as an updated Policy is adopted.
+The input has helped frame potential timeframes and process to complete the Commission Policy review and adopt any appropriate revisions to Policy C-3619.
+For example, Tribal policy representatives have consistently called for stronger Co-Manager provisions in a new State Policy and all three drafts of revised policy language included a provision to begin work toward establishing a joint State-Tribal Hatchery Policy in geographic areas of Tribal Co-Management as soon as an updated Policy is adopted.